 Your criminal history and all the circumstances of the crime will impact the length of your jail time.
 If this is your second conviction, the jail time can increase to as much as 10 to 20 years in prison, and a third conviction can increase the prison sentence to as much as 15 to 25 years.

-If you or a loved one has been arrested for assault, you should consult with an experienced, qualified criminal attorney, Canyon State Law in Gilbert who will review your case and explain your options.
+If you or a loved one has been arrested for assault, you should consult with an experienced, qualified criminal attorney, Genesis DUI & Criminal Defense Lawyers in Gilbert who will review your case and explain your options.
 Thomas Hogle has been fighting the Arizona criminal justice system for over a decade with honest, aggressive, and confidential representation.

 4365 E Pecos Rd #138 Gilbert, AZ 85295